benzene-gugu/benzene-gugu.github.io/index.md

 ## Internship and Working Experiences

+### Microsoft Corporation

+- Location: Online

+- Role: Part Time Assistant

+- Time: Jul 2022-Aug 2022

+- Worked as a developer for web services utilizing Java and Spring framework

+- Developed and debugged a database system of backend data arrangement

+- Utilized JUnit to test the system to allow large quantities of data access

-- Place: Shenzhen Youlin Information Tech Co.
+### Shenzhen Youlin Information Tech Co.
 Ltd

+- Location: Shenzhen

 - Role: Data Analyst Intern

 - Time: Jun 2020-Jul 2020

-- Worked as an intern for Shenzhen Youlin Information, a start-up company providing data analysis services of cross-border e-commerce transactions for Amazon, eBay, and Shopee, among others.
+- Shenzhen Youlin Information is a start-up company providing data analysis services of cross-border e-commerce transactions for Amazon, eBay, and Shopee, among others.

+- Worked in the data collection system of Shopee which is an e-commerce platform faced to Southeast Asia.

-- Independently developed a basic web crawler to extract Shopee data using webmagic, a framework in Java.
-In addition to the crawler, I also learned how to use a proxy IP pool to extract most available accurate data from the websites
+- Developed a basic web crawler to extract Shopee data using webmagic, a framework in Java.

+- Used a proxy IP pool to extract most available accurate data from the websites.

     Product Webpage: [https://haiyingshuju.com/](https://haiyingshuju.com/)

+## Teaching Experience

+### Teaching Assistant in University of Wisconsin-Madison
+- Time: Sept 2022-May 2023
+- Class name: ECE 252 Introduction to Computer Engineering
+- Topics Covered: Logic components, Boolean Algebra, combinational logic design, synchronous sequential logic design, computer organization and design, machine and assembly language programming
+- Tools and Enviroment: Piazza, Canvas, Microsoft Teams
+- Number of Students: Approximately 100
+- Instructor: Ms. Setareh Behroozi
+- Duties: Helping with in-class exercises, Proctoring of exams, Host office hours

 ## Extracurricular activities